 12 suggests that these features develop from a convection-like circulation of material in the

 13 active layer of permafrost.
-The related iterative burying and resurfacing of material is
+The related cyclic burial and exhumation of material is

 14 believed to play an important role in the soil carbon cycle of high latitudes.
 The connection of

-15 sorted circles to permafrost conditions and its changes over time make these ground forms to
+15 sorted circles to permafrost conditions and its changes over time make these ground forms

-16 a potential paleoclimatic indicator.
-In this study we apply the photogrammetric Structure-
+16 potential paleoclimatic indicators.
+In this study, we apply for the first time the photogrammetric Structure-

-17 from-Motion technology (SfM) to large sets of overlapping terrestrial photos taken in Augusts
+17 from-Motion technology (SfM) to large sets of overlapping terrestrial photos taken in August

 18 2007 and 2010 over three sorted circles at Kvadehuksletta, Western Spitsbergen.
 We retrieve